-Smith completed a B.S. in political science with a concentration in criminal justice and congressional politics at American University.
-A native of Savannah, Georgia, where he was engaged in antiracism activism, Smith was drawn into drug policy reform after learning about the racial disparities inherent in the drug war.
+Grant completed a B.S. in political science with a concentration in criminal justice and congressional politics at American University.
+A native of Savannah, Georgia, where he was engaged in antiracism activism, Grant was drawn into drug policy reform after learning about the racial disparities inherent in the drug war.
 Grant currently lives in Silver Spring, Maryland with his wife and daughter.